Zabrane/qlnd/doc/channelBalancing.md

 There are two different types of swaps

-* Loop Out: An Off-chain to On-chain transfer.
+* Loop Out: An off-chain to on-chain transfer.
 Here a Loop client sends funds off-chain to an on-chain address.
 This technique increased the inbound capacity and decreases outbound capacity.

-* Loop In: An On-chain to Off-chain transfer.
+* Loop In: An on-chain to off-chain transfer.
 Here a Loop client sends funds on-chain to refill a channel off-chain.
 This technique decreases the inbound capacity and increases outbound capacity.

 Alternative submarine swap services include https://boltz.exchange/ and http://submarineswaps.org/.
 These services also provide a way to pay lightning invoices with on-chain payments.